turbot/steampipe-plugin-github/docs/tables/github_organization_ruleset.md

 The `github_organization_ruleset` table provides insights into the rulesets within a GitHub organization.
 As a security engineer or team lead, you can explore ruleset-specific details through this table, including ruleset ID, name, enforcement level, bypass actors, and conditions.
 Utilize it to enforce organization-wide policies, manage permissions, and ensure compliance with organizational standards.

-To query this table using a [fine-grained access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token), the following permissions are required:
+To query this table using a [fine-grained access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token), the following permissions are required [according to the doc](https://docs.github.com/en/rest/orgs/rules?apiVersion=2026-03-10):
   - Organization permissions:
-    - Members (Read-only): Required to access organization rulesets.
+    - Administration (Write): Required to access organization rulesets.

 **Important Notes**
 - You must specify the `organization` column in the `where` or `join` clause to query the table.